metaDMG-dev/metaDMG-core/README.md

   - `--acc2tax`: Path to the (NCBI) `acc2tax.gz`.
 Mandatory for LCA.

 - LCA parameters:
-  - `--min_similarity_score`: Normalised edit distance (read to reference similarity) minimum.
+  - `--min-similarity-score`: Normalised edit distance (read to reference similarity) minimum.
 Number between 0-1.
 Default: 0.95.
-  - `--max_similarity_score`: Normalised edit distance (read to reference similarity) maximum.
+  - `--max-similarity-score`: Normalised edit distance (read to reference similarity) maximum.
 Number between 0-1 Default: 1.0.
-  - `--min_edit_dist`: Minimum edit distance (read to reference similarity).
+  - `--min-edit-dist`: Minimum edit distance (read to reference similarity).
 Number between 0-10.
 Default: 0.
-  - `--max_edit_dist`: Maximum edit distance (read to reference similarity).
+  - `--max-edit-dist`: Maximum edit distance (read to reference similarity).
 Number between 0-10.
 Default: 10.
-  - `--min_mapping_quality`: Minimum mapping quality.
+  - `--min-mapping-quality`: Minimum mapping quality.
 Default: 0.
   - `--max-position`: Maximum position in the sequence to include.
 Default is (+/-) 15 (forward/reverse).
-  - `--weight_type`: Method for calculating weights.
+  - `--weight-type`: Method for calculating weights.
 Default is 1.
   - `--fix-ncbi`: Fix the (ncbi) database.
 Disable (0) if using a custom database.
 Default is 1.
   - `--lca-rank`: The LCA rank used in ngsLCA.
 Can be either `family`, `genus`, `species` or `""` (everything).
 Default is `""`.